 In her rooms, Victoria is looking at the pictures in the newspaper with dismay when Abigail Turner arrives.
 Victoria says people used to refer to her as a little girl when she first came to the throne and now they will refer to her as a nursemaid.
 Victoria is convinced everyone is laughing at her as she is the first queen to have a child whilst on the throne and she’s had seven into the bargain.
 Abigail tells her she sees a mother who loves her children and she is glad that woman is her queen.

 George Combe (Hilton McRae) arrives at the palace to examine Bertie’s skull and announces the prince’s anterior lobe where the intellect is based is underdeveloped much to Albert’s dismay.
 Combe goes on to say the weakness has been inherited from Victoria’s grandfather, George III, who descended into madness.
 Victoria argues Bertie is not mad despite his wilfulness and slowness to learn.
 Albert asks if there is anything to be done but Combe says the prince cannot help his behaviour and on cue Bertie knocks over the ceramic cranium Combe was been using for demonstration purposes.
-Bertie apologies and runs out of the room.
+Bertie apologises and runs out of the room.

-In their bedroom, Victoria claims Bertie’s behaviour has only gotten worse since the arrival of Feodora but Albert argues Feodora has done nothing but good for the family.
+In their bedroom, Victoria claims Bertie’s behaviour has only gotten worse since the arrival of Feodora but Albert argues her sister has done nothing but good for the family.
 Victoria wonders if Feodora had anything to do with the etchings being released since she seems to have a new horse but Albert thinks she is being ridiculous.
 Victoria is adamant her sister is up to something.

 As the Duke of Monmouth (Nicholas Audsley) waits on his wife getting ready for the ball, he is angry when she descends the stairs in a different costume.
 Sophie accuses him of deliberately wanting her to dress as a woman whose life was destroyed by her husband but the duke retorts the duchess brought about her own misfortune.
 Sophie tells her husband she would rather go to the ball as her own grandmother who was a servant.